(Disclosure: Some of the links below may be affiliate links)

-We have already talked about index investing and the way indexes were replicated.
-But we have not looked into details how to compare stock market indexes.
-There are a lot of stock market indexes.
-In fact, there are now more indexes than stocks.
+There are now more stock market indexes than stocks.
 So index picking may become as difficult as stock picking.
 There are some very special stock market indexes.
 In this post, we are only going to focus on broad market indexes.

-This post should help you choose between indexes to invest into.
+This post should help you choose between stock market indexes to invest in.
 There are many different indexes, even for the same country.

 Country of the companies

-I believe that the first step in choosing between different indexes is to decide into which country you want to invest in.
+The first step in choosing between different stock market indexes is to decide into which country you want to invest in.
 Each index is generally about a country or a region of the world.
-There are even indexes that cover the entire world.
+There are even indexes that cover the world as a whole.

-It is likely that you want to invest in your own country specifically.
-This is something that is known as an home-bias.
+You likely want to invest in your own country, specifically.
+Investing in your country is something that is known as home-bias.
 Or maybe you want to invest in the country you plan to retire in.
 There are indexes for each country I know.
 I do not think you will have an issue finding an index for your country.

 However, you probably also want to invest in international equities.
-There are indexes that cover the world but a single country.
+Some indexes cover the world but a single country.
 For instance, if you live in the United States, you could invest in the FTSE All-World Ex-US index that covers the entire world stocks but not the United States.
 Or you could invest directly in the Total World Index.
-This will cover the entire world.
+This index will cover the world as a whole.
 But you have to know that about half of it is United States stocks.

 This step is entirely dependent on your situation.
 For large countries, you may even skip the international equities.
-For very small countries, you want more international allocation.
+For tiny countries, you want more international allocation.
 And it will depend if you plan to retire in another country as well.